Why art as self care is essential right now?

-This is why when we talk about self-care, we should be emphasizing our mental health.
-Fortunately for us, mental and emotional self-care can be achieved through simple things done mindfully.
+This is why when we talk about art as self care, we should be emphasizing our mental health.
+Fortunately for us, mental and emotional self care can be achieved through simple things done mindfully.

 Aside from expressing yourself and your passions, you can use art to soothe your mind.

 Studies have proven that, to an extent, engaging in creative art can reduce the negative effects of stressful stimuli on your physical and mental health.

 Art can refer to creative writing, music, movement (e.g., dancing), and visual arts to name a few.

 The good news is, you don’t need to be good at any creative field to use it in taking care of yourself.
 Using art as self care is personal; and given that creativity is inherent to us, there are art forms that are easily accessible as a hobby.